 My dear old Dad loved Christmas and did his very best to provide a magical morning of surprises under the tree.
-During the years when he was left alone with four girls under the age of 9, . . .
+During the years when he was left alone with four girls under . . .

 There are shifts and changes at play.
 A tattooed family gazes into the distance.
 Their whole stance creating a question.
 Yes, there are shifts and changes at play.
 Like what the future will bring for . . .